toransahu/g4g/misc/README.md

 ## 40.1.
 Given a binary search tree BST, find the K^th largest number.

 ## 40.2.
 Given a binary search tree BST, find K largest numbers.

+## 41. In order to ensure account security, the developers at a Company have come up with a new algorithm to determine the strength of a password.
+According to this algorithm, the strength of a password consisting of lowercase English letters only, is calculated as the sum of the number of distinct characters present in all possible substrings of that password.
+Given a string password, find the strength of that password.

+__Note:  A substring is a contiguous sequence of characters within a string, taken in the same order.__

+#### Example 1
+- input: password = "good"
+- output: 16
+- Explanation: The following substrings are present in the given password, with their count of distinct characters:

+Thus, password strength = 1 + 1 + 1 + 1 + 2 + 1 + 2 + 2 + 2 + 3 = 16.

+#### Example 2
+- input: password = "test"
+- output: 19
+- Explanation: The following substrings are present in the given password, with their count of distinct characters:

+Thus, the password strength = 1 + 1 + 1 + 1 + 2 + 2 + 2 + 3 + 3 + 3 = 19.

+#### Constraints
+- 1 ≤ length of password ≤ 105
+- The string password consists of lowercase English letters only.